 People Also Ask

-The 20-20-20 rule is a widely recommended practice to reduce digital eye strain after LASIK.
-It suggests that every 20 minutes, you should look at something 20 feet away for at least 20 seconds.
-This helps relax the eye muscles that become fatigued from focusing on screens.
-At Liberty Laser Eye Center, we advise patients to adopt this habit during the initial healing phase to support comfort and visual recovery.
-For more detailed recovery guidelines, please refer to our internal article Is 55 Too Old for LASIK?
-A Complete Guide for Patients Over 50.
+The 20-20-20 rule is a widely recommended practice to reduce digital eye strain after LASIK surgery.
+It suggests that every 20 minutes, you should take a 20-second break and look at something 20 feet away.
+This technique helps relax the eye muscles that can become fatigued from prolonged screen use, which is especially important during the initial healing phase.
+At Liberty Laser Eye Center, we advise patients to adopt this habit to support visual comfort and recovery.
+For more detailed post-operative care instructions, including guidelines on screen time, please refer to our internal article titled Wearing Contacts After LASIK: What You Need to Know.